NCI-HTAN-Jamborees/Breast-cancer-progression-models/README.md

 ## Data: ###

-The scRNA-seq data used in this project were accessed using the [HTAN Data Portal] (https://data.humantumoratlas.org/), and were generated as part of the Human Tumor Atlas Pilot Project (HTAPP).
-Gene expression and corresponding clinical data were obtained from the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) studies from [cBioPortal] (https://www.cbioportal.org/study/summary?id=brca_metabric).
+The scRNA-seq data used in this project were accessed using the [HTAN Data Portal](https://data.humantumoratlas.org/), and were generated as part of the Human Tumor Atlas Pilot Project (HTAPP).
+Gene expression and corresponding clinical data were obtained from the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) studies from [cBioPortal](https://www.cbioportal.org/study/summary?id=brca_metabric).

 ## Results: ###